Maria Labo: Plot

-In the Philippines, she was transferred to her province's provincial hospital in Capiz, where the medical personnel found something wrong with her.
-They conclude that she has amnesia and took note of her aggressive behavior.
-Ermin came to bring her back to their home, but a hospital employee discouraged him due to their findings and said that his spouse might not even recognize him.
-Ermin eventually convinced the hospital to take her back to their home saying that it might bring her memories back.
+In the Philippines, Maria is transferred to a hospital in her native Capiz, where doctors conclude that she has amnesia and take note of her aggressive behavior.
+Ermin brings her back to their home, but a hospital employee discourages him due to their findings and says that his spouse might not even recognize him.
+Ermin eventually convinces the hospital to take her back home saying that it might bring her memories back.

-Back at the family residence, Maria seems back to normal until she threatens her children with a knife for running around their house.
-Ermin became aware of the incident with Maria claiming that the action was not within her control.
-Alone, her aswang curse begins to take control over her and one day she kills her children and cooks them.
-When Ermin discovers what she has done he repeatedly shoots her but she escapes with the Ermin calling her a “monster.”
+Back at their house, Maria appears normal until she threatens her children with a knife for running around.
+Ermin learns of the incident, with Maria claiming that the action was not within her control.
+Alone, her aswang curse begins to take control over her until one day she kills her children and cooks them.
+When Ermin discovers what she has done, he repeatedly shoots her but she escapes as Ermin calls her a monster.

-Ermin then buries the remains of her children.
-Shortly, he witnessed a remorseful Maria crying nearby whose aswang curse then takes over once again.
-Maria receives a wound on her face after her husband hacked her face with a bolo knife and escapes once again.
+Ermin then buries their children.
+Shortly afterwards, he witnesses a remorseful Maria crying nearby when the aswang curse takes over once again.
+Maria receives a wound on her face after her husband hacks her face with a bolo knife and escapes once again.

-Then rumors of an aswang causing terror throughout the town spread.
-Ermin tried to consult an albularyo who said that there is nothing that can be done to return Maria back to normal.
-The police then pursues the aswang that is said to have been causing problems to the town.
-After some encounters, Maria was killed.
-The film ends with an embalmer who is working on Maria's body.
-The embalmer then finds out that Maria's supposed corpse was nowhere to be found, only to find her to be still alive.
+Following her escape, rumors spread of an aswang causing terror throughout the town.
+Ermin consults an albularyo, who says there is nothing that can be done to return Maria back to normal.
+The police then pursue the aswang.
+After some encounters, Maria is killed.
+As an embalmer works on Maria's body, he finds out that her corpse is nowhere to be found, only to find her still alive.